katia-energizer/tutorial_regular_expressions_search/tutorial.md

 The `matches` function indicates whether the regular expression matches the entire text string.

-Define if the pattern has a match in the text.
+Define if the pattern matches the entire text.

 1. Introduce a local variable `result5` with the keyword `val`.
 2. Assign the following value to the `result5` variable: